uor-aces/uor-aces.github.io/_projects/jasmin.md

 description: |
     Managing and analysing petascale data requires dedicated computing systems with a specialised software environment.
-ACEs will be working on unerstanding real scientific workflows and how best to deploy such hardware and software infrastructure.
+ACEs will be working on understanding real scientific workflows and how best to deploy such hardware and software infrastructure.

 people: